 - Second Fiddle Skills: Because punching is secondary in taekwondo, it’s shouldn’t be surprising that punches are less efficient in this discipline than in karate.
 This may be because there is less training involving the hands.
 Or, it may be because other moves involving the legs reduce the amount of time available for quick, calculated open-handed jabs.

-- The Reverse is True: There is no argument that in the taekwondo vs. karate debate both sports are challenging, sometimes difficult, and intense enough to land athletes right into a whole body cryotherapy chamber post performance.
+- The Reverse is True: There is no argument that in the taekwondo vs. karate debate both sports are challenging, sometimes difficult, and intense enough to land athletes right into a whole body cryotherapy chamber post-performance.
 But, each one has a skill that is weaker and therefore less effective or efficient than another.
 In karate, that skill is kicking.
-While it’s the star of the show in taekwondo, it’s a backup singer in karate.
+While it’s the start of the show in taekwondo, it’s a backup singer in karate.

 - Who’s Teaching It: It is most common for Immigrants from Korea to teach taekwondo.
 But, Karate is more commonly taught (in the United States) by American men.

 - Injuries are Different: All martial artists are subject to some common and similar injuries.
 There are however some differences between taekwondo vs. karate in terms of what is most common.
 Sprains, jams, and breaks to the hands are very common in karate and far less so in taekwondo.
 Conversely, due to the tendency to use the lower limbs most predominantly, upper leg pain from overuse of or strikes to the thighs is common in taekwondo.